 But overall, plastic surgery appears to be most popular among those living in cities along the West Coast.
 People residing in this region had the highest number of cosmetic surgical procedures and the largest amount of minimally invasive operations compared to the rest of the country.
 So why is plastic surgery more prevalent in California?
 Doctors largely attribute it to the state’s culture.
 It is the West, after all, where body-obsessed Hollywood and countless reality TV shows have a major influence.
 And since the climate is fairly warm year-round in many parts of the state, people tend to be more exposed, which means they may feel an increased pressure to look good.

-In the West, breast augmentation is the most common cosmetic surgical procedure, accounting for 36 percent of all breast augmentations.
+In the West, breast augmentation is the most common cosmetic surgical procedure, accounting for 36 percent of all breast augmentations done nationally.